 The liquid in the manometer is lighter than the flowing fluid in the pipe.

-h = x [1- (Sl / S0) ]
+h = x [1- (Sl / S0)]

-- The flow of chemical in pipelines.
+- The flow of chemicals in pipelines.

 - This also used where high-pressure recovery is required.

-The Venturi Meter advantages are:
+The advantages of Venturi Meter are:

 - Power loss is very less.